andrewgreen76/flygreen/README.md

   - to hack ethically and creatively

 __________________________________________________________________________
-Topics and methods explored to an extent over the past 24-48 hours (as of 05-27-2023):
+Topics and methods explored to an extent over the past 24-48 hours (as of 05-28-2023):
 __________________________________________________________________________

+- the MOSH protocol
+- figuring out: cat $(cmd) vs | vs tee
 - symlinks
 - executable bash scripts
-- more networking protocols
-- history of markup languages
 > [README.md file content formatting] |
 > [GIMP] |
 > [focus reinforcement]